PavanRangani/docs/docs/prd/tax-views/open-tax-component.md

 - Sorting order under each family group:
     - Primary sorting on Entity name and Secondary sorting on Form and Tertiary sorting on alphabetical order of Componenent Name.
     - Shows entity type in the bracket with each entity. for e.g. `John T. Brown (Individual), Form 1040`.
+- Shows `Tax Component Lead` user name to the right side of the each entity header.
+See this
 - Column are
     - Name - If component name is too long, it appears in the next line.
     - Section